vick2592/CharlieBull/README.md

 Run smart contract test with `yarn hardhat:test`

-- Edit your smart contract `YourContract.sol` in `packages/hardhat/contracts`
+- Edit your smart contract `CharlieBull.sol` in `packages/hardhat/contracts`
 - Edit your frontend homepage at `packages/nextjs/app/page.tsx`.
 For guidance on [routing](https://nextjs.org/docs/app/building-your-application/routing/defining-routes) and configuring [pages/layouts](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts) checkout the Next.js documentation.
 - Edit your deployment scripts in `packages/hardhat/deploy`

-## Documentation

-Visit our [docs](https://docs.scaffoldeth.io) to learn how to start building with Scaffold-ETH 2.

-To know more about its features, check out our [website](https://scaffoldeth.io).

-## Contributing to Charlie Cat
+## Contributing to Charlie Bull

-We welcome contributions to Charlie Cat!
+We welcome contributions to Charlie Bull!

-Reach out to @VickzInBK or @NFTLadyEve on X.
+Reach out to @VickzInBK on X or @NBigOnIsig on Instagram.